Far-left politics: Cold War

 New far-left socialist parties were formed across Western Europe, many Communist parties cut ties with the Soviet Union, and other Marxist movements such as Maoism, Trotskyism, and workerism gained a presence in several countries' politics.
 Maoism significantly influenced far-left movements around the world in the 1970s and 1980s.
 Eurocommunism developed in response to the Soviet Union in the 1960s and 1970s to provide a democratic alternative for far-left ideas.
 It supports the expansion of European-style welfare states and mixed economies until they resemble communist society.
 The People's Alliance of Iceland had remained electorally relevant by avoiding Soviet influence and adopted Eurocommunism to some success.
 The spread of Eurocommunism meant that Soviet-aligned communist parties declined in Western Europe.
 It proved unable to maintain its influence by the 1980s as its supporters were unable to reconcile vanguardism with political pluralism.

 Smaller far-left groups revitalised interest in revolutionary communism in Western Europe.
 Maoist groups called the K-Gruppen emerged from the student movement in Germany.
 Maoist and Trotskyist groups briefly flourished in France in the 1960s amid the French student movement and opposition to the Algerian War.
 Italian Marxists like Antonio Negri introduced autonomism later in the decade.
 Support for the 1960s-era far left declined by the 1970s, giving violent revolutionaries more influence in the movement which further its decreased support.
-Earth First! emerged in the 1980s in the United States, combining radical environmentalism with other far-left social issues.
+Earth First! emerged in the 1980s in the United States, combining radical environmentalism and anarchism with other far-left social issues.

-The Communist and Allies Group existed as a transnational political party in the European Union during the 1970s and 1980s.
+The Communist and Allies Group existed as a political group of the European Parliament in the European Union during the 1970s and 1980s.
 Far-left parties had representation in the Nordic countries during the Cold War.
 In Sweden, a practice developed between the 1970s and the 1990s where social democrats would vote for the formerly Communist Left Party so left-wing coalitions could be formed.
 The Portuguese Communist Party and the Portuguese Democratic Movement played a major role in the Carnation Revolution.
 The French Communist Party was included in the French government of François Mitterrand in the early 1980s.
 This wave of European far-left support dissipated in the 1980s as workers lost influence in the economy, neoliberalism became dominant, and the United States re-exerted influence over Europe.
 As the economies of developed nations shifted, the far-left aligned with the workers of large corporations as opposed to small businesses and subcontractors.